Vatsim-Scandinavia/controlcenter/README.md

 ## Control Center

-Training Management System created by [Daniel L.](https://github.com/blt950) (1352906) and others from Web Department at VATSIM Scandinavia.
+Training Management System created by [Daniel L.](https://github.com/blt950) (1352906) and others from Tech Department at VATSIM Scandinavia.
 Running using `Laravel 11` in a pre-built Docker container.

 📝 The project is open source and contains some restirctions.
 Read the [LICENSE](LICENSE) for details.\
 👁️ Remember to watch this repository to get notified of our patches and updates!